Let’s take a look at a topic that is on the mind of many Trans people…

-Hormone Replacement Therapy or HRT, is by definition a form of hormone therapy that is used to change the secondary characteristics of transgender and transexual people from masculine to feminine.
+Hormone Replacement Therapy is by definition a form of hormone therapy that is used to change the secondary characteristics of transgender and transexual people from masculine to feminine.
 The purpose of this form of HRT is to cause the development of the secondary sex characteristics of the desired sex, such as breasts and a feminine pattern of hair, fat, and muscle distribution.
 It cannot undo many of the changes produced by naturally occurring puberty, which may necessitate surgery and other treatments.
 The medications used in HRT of the MTF type include estrogens, anti-androgens, and progestogens.
 In basic terms, HRT is like going through puberty a second time, but as the desired gender.

-For many the desired outcome is that HRT will make you feel more at ease with your yourself, both physically and mentally.
+For many, the desired outcome is that HRT will make you feel more at ease with your yourself, both physically and mentally.

-A change in fat distribution – the face and hip area will redistribute fat into areas that are more common in women.
+The face and hip area will redistribute fat into areas that are more common in women.
 The face will have a less masculine look over time as this happens.

-Development of breasts – There are many factors that can affect the development of breasts, but breasts may begin to form depending on these factors.
+There are many factors that can affect the development of breasts, but breasts may begin to form depending on these factors.
 In many cases, a trans woman may also undergo augmentation surgery to get their desired size result.

 All of these changes and the length of time until you see results do vary from person to person as each person’s physical makeup going into HRT varies.
 Understand that this is a journey that can take a few years to give you the results you are looking for.

-Liver, Kidney and Heart disease or Stroke.
+- Liver, kidney and heart disease or stroke.

-Risk factors associated with heart disease such as obesity, diabetes or high cholesterol.
+- Risk factors associated with heart disease such as obesity, diabetes or high cholesterol.

-Any kind of circulation or clotting conditions.
+- Any kind of circulation or clotting conditions.

 As treatments continue over the long term, these risks continue to increase.
 If you have any of these risks and still want to move forward, a good health professional will probably advocate starting at a lower dosage and increasing progressively whilst monitoring for side effects.